 There Is a Time Limit to File a Wrongful Death Lawsuit in Texas

 In most situations, the surviving family only has two years to file a wrongful death lawsuit in accordance with Texas’ statute of limitations.
-However, there are some exceptions that may provide additional time to file such a claim, such as:
+However, there are some exceptions that may provide additional time to file such a claim.

 Because exceptions are rare, it is advised that you speak with a personal injury lawyer to determine whether you still have time to file a wrongful death claim.